OfficeDev/Microsoft-Teams-Samples/samples/app-checkin-location/csharp/README.md

 - Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.
-    > NOTE: When you create your bot you will create an App ID and App password - make sure you keep these for later.
+    > NOTE: When you create your app registration, you will create an App ID and App password - make sure you keep these for later.

 ### 2. Setup NGROK
 - Run ngrok - point to port 3978